SolarArbiter/SolarArbiter.github.io/data_model.md

 Multiple observation or forecast variables require multiple file uploads to their respective dashboard pages or API end points.

-Observation data uploads will be rejected if all time intervals do not match the associated metadata interval length parameter.
+Observation data uploads will be rejected if any time interval does not match the associated metadata interval length parameter.
 Missing data must be specified with an empty field, NaN, or NULL.